 A practical based subject where students learn and develop skills in using software for Desktop Publishing (InDesign and Photoshop) and Word Processing (Microsoft Word).
 The Practical Skills focus is on using the design process in a variety of applications to complete text-based information processing and publishing tasks.

 Wine Lists and Recipes

-Software Requirements: Students must have access to Microsoft Word and Publisher on their laptops.
-Please note that Publisher is not available on Macs.
+Software Requirements: Students must have access to Microsoft Word and the Adobe Suite (In Design and Photoshop) on their laptops.

 Assessment Type 1:

 Product and Documentation: Research, Product Completion and Evaluation.